eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 - Refactor the Utility package
 	+ Add "const" to all the accessor functions in the classes.
+		Add "const" at the end of the function declaration (in the header file).
 	+ Clean up the class for converting numbers to strings.
 	+ Test the performance measurement class to determine which method is better for measure the temporal performance of